galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 ## Install Oracle Froms and Reports

+Following the steps to install Oracle Forms and Reports:
 - Download wget.sh from https://www.oracle.com/middleware/technologies/forms/downloads.html#
   - Oracle Fusion Middleware 12c (12.2.1.4.0) Forms and Reports for Linux x86-64 for (Linux x86-64)
   - Oracle Fusion Middleware 12c (12.2.1.4.0) Forms and Reports for Linux x86-64 for (Linux x86-64)